SQM2021/SQM2021.github.io/_pages/general-info/accomodation.md

 ---

-The Paradise Hotel (Conference Venue) is 5-stars hotel which locates right in front of the Haeundae beach.
+The Paradise Hotel (Conference Venue) is a 5-stars hotel located right in front of Haeundae beach.

 ## Room Types